 For this reason, knowing how to clean a glass shower door is arguably as important as knowing how to clean a shower head.
 While the limescale may seem tricky to remove, it’s relatively simple with the right ingredients, all of which you might already have.
 And you don't even need bleach either, however, if you do regularly clean with bleach, don't make this mistake.

 Follow these tips on how to clean a glass shower door to get the gleam back.
-And when you're done see our guide on how to get rid of mold from the shower or wherever you may find it.
+Since you're already in the bathroom, check out how to clean a bathtub, how to get rid of mold from the shower or wherever you may find it.
 If your windows need a once over as well, check out our guide on how to clean windows.

 How to clean a glass shower door with vinegar